-- Payments to Brookhaven under our license agreement.
+Payments to Brookhaven under our license agreement.
 We have agreed to pay Brookhaven a fee of \$100,000 in the year of NDA approval for CPP-109, \$250,000 in each of the second and third years following approval, and \$500,000 per year thereafter until the license agreement expires.
 We are also obligated to reimburse Brookhaven upon the filing of an NDA for CPP-109 and upon obtaining FDA regulatory approval to sell any licensed products for certain of their patent-related expenses.
-We believe that such potential obligation is approximately \$166,000 at March 31, 2012.
-See "Dispute with Brookhaven" below. - Payments to Northwestern under our license agreement.
+We believe that such potential obligation is approximately \$166,000 at December 31, 2011.
+See "Dispute with Brookhaven" below.

+- Payments to Northwestern under our license agreement.
 We have agreed to pay Northwestern an upfront fee of \$35,000, expense reimbursements of approximately \$33,000, and certain milestone payments in future years relating to clinical development activities with respect to CPP-115 or payable upon passage of time, and royalties on any products resulting from the license agreement.
 The first milestone payment of \$50,000 was made during December 2011 after the filing of an IND for CPP-115.
-At March 31, 2012, we had paid \$127,812 in connection with this agreement, and had accrued license fees of \$103,750 in the accompanying condensed balance sheet.

-- Payments under our agreement with NIDA.
+At December 31, 2011, we had paid \$127,812 in connection with this agreement, and had accrued license fees of \$102,500 in the accompanying balance sheet. - Payments under our agreement with NIDA.
 We have agreed to supply the study drug (and matching placebo) as well as fund certain expenses for the U.S. Phase II(b) clinical trial evaluating CPP-109 for the treatment of cocaine addiction that we are jointly conducting with NIDA and the VA.
-We currently estimate that we will pay approximately \$1.5 million in connection with this agreement.
-As of March 31, 2012 we had paid approximately \$1.3 million of this amount and had accounts payable of approximately \$19,000 and accrued liabilities of approximately \$67,000 in the accompanying condensed balance sheet in connection with these agreements. - Payments for drug development, pre-clinical and clinical studies and trials.
-We estimate that we will pay various consultants, drug manufacturers and other vendors approximately \$1.2 million in connection with our drug development work, including pre-clinical and clinical studies and trials, consulting and data analysis.
-At March 31, 2012, we had paid approximately \$738,000 of this amount and had accounts payable of approximately \$62,000 in the accompanying condensed balance sheet related to these contracts. - Employment agreement.
+We currently estimate that we will pay approximately \$1.4 million in connection with this agreement.
+As of December 31, 2011 we had paid approximately \$1.0 million of this amount and had accounts payable of approximately \$55,000 and accrued liabilities of approximately \$75,000 in the accompanying balance sheet in connection with these agreements. - Payments for drug development, pre-clinical and clinical studies and trials.
+We estimate that we will pay various consultants, drug manufacturers and other vendors approximately \$1.0 million in connection with our drug development work, including pre-clinical and clinical studies and trials, consulting and data analysis.
+At December 31, 2011, we had paid approximately \$502,000 of this amount and had accounts payable of approximately \$57,000 and accrued liabilities of approximately \$20,000 in the accompanying balance sheet in connection with these agreements. - Employment agreement.
 We have entered an employment agreement with our Chief Executive Officer that requires us to make base salary payments of approximately \$387,000 per annum in 2012. - Leases for office space.
 We have entered into lease agreements for our office space that require payments of approximately \$6,000 per month.